 Packing a "first day" box can also ease the transition.
 Placing toiletries, prescriptions, cutlery, dishware and other essential belongings in one place will help you feel more at home on your first day.

-Other Downsizing Tips
+Additional Downsizing Tips

 If paring down your possessions feels like a gargantuan feat, here are a couple more suggestions to soothe the stress.